3.7. Substantive Law: Defining Crimes, Inchoate Liability, Accomplice Liability, and Defenses

 Substantive Law

-Substantive law includes laws that define crime, meaning laws that tell us what elements the government needs to prove in order to establish that this crime has been committed.
+Substantive law includes laws that define crime, meaning laws that tell us what elements the government needs to prove to establish that this crime has been committed.
 Substantive law also includes the definitions of inchoate crimes (incomplete crimes) of conspiracies, solicitations, and attempts.
 Substantive law also sets forth accomplice liability (when a person will be held responsible when they work in concert with others to complete a crime).
 Substantive law also identifies the defenses that a person may raise when they are charged with a crime.
 Finally, substantive law indicates the appropriate penalties and sentences for crimes.
-Today, the great majority of substantive law has been codified and is found in the state’s particular criminal code or in the federal code.
+Today, the great majority of substantive law has been codified and is found in the state’s particular criminal code or the federal code.
 Generally, criminal codes are separated into two parts: a general part and a special part.
-The general part typically defines words and phrases that will be used throughout the code (for example, the word intentionally), indicates all possible defenses and provides the general scheme of punishments.
-The special part of the code typically defines each specific crime setting forth the elements of the crime (components of the crime) the government must prove beyond a reasonable doubt in order to convict a defendant of a crime.
+The general part typically defines words and phrases that will be used throughout the code (for example, the word intentionally), indicates all possible defenses, and provides the general scheme of punishments.
+The special part of the code typically defines each specific crime setting forth the elements of the crime (components of the crime) the government must prove beyond a reasonable doubt to convict a defendant of a crime.

 Elements of the crime